sunnymnie/bitcoin-printer/README.md

 - 🟡 Finished, but might want to double check and perhaps re-do
 - 🔴 Finished haphazardly, needs major make-over. (ie, for brainstorming sessions)
 - ⬜ Todo
-- ⭐ Currently working on
+- ⭐ Currently working on/redoing

 ## Project timeline:
 1. ✅ Download past Bitcoin data
 2. ✅ Create basic technical indicators
-3. 🟡 Create target column
+3. ✅ Create basic target column and explore all available technical indicators
-4. ⭐ Optimizing and exploring paramaters / features
+4. ⭐ Create variations of target and training models on each of the targets
+    - Targets are made by mapping an indicator and keeping it as long as it makes money in the near future
+    - Targets must cover the three cases: dips, flatline before jump in price, and buying during an uptrend
-5. ⭐ Finding best hyperparamaters of model and weeding out features with low feature importance.
+5. ⭐ Finding best hyperparamaters of each model and weeding out features with low feature importance.
 6. ⬜ Testing best representation of data for model.
     1. Many classification models or just one?
     2. Create concrete decision which features to keep and which to remove.